 Is early check-in or late check-out available?

-Yes, both Early Check-In and Late Check-Out are complimentary.
+Both Early Check-In and Late Check-Out are based on availability.

 What amenities are included with my stay?